w3c/svgwg/master/painting.md

     dashes around each chip are placed relative to an author specified
     {{path/pathLength}} of <span class='attr-value'>'80'</span>, which
     makes the desired {{stroke-dasharray}} and {{stroke-dashoffset}}
-    values easy to compute.</p>
+    values easy to compute.
   </div>
 </div>

-<p>See the definition of <a>dash positions</a> below for a more precise
+<p>See the definition of [=dash positions=] below for a more precise
-description of positions along a path that dashes will be placed.</p>
+description of positions along a path that dashes will be placed.
 </div>

 <div class="ready-for-wider-review">